 The areas covered are spelling, punctuation, grammar, formatting, and word usage.

 HOW IT WORKS

-- Pay the invoice via Bank Transfer.
+- Pay the invoice via Bank / Wire Transfer.

 Tim has the kind of eye for detail I can only dream about.
 Time and again he’ll pick up typos, errors and formatting issues that I haven’t seen despite going over my manuscripts dozens of times.
 His turnaround time is exceptionally fast compared to other proofreaders and editors and he’s honestly a joy to work with.
 I highly recommend his services to any author at any level.
 Sacha Black, author.